MaceChettiyadan/Y11Notes/Economics/1. Introduction/Homework.md

 - The subject matter of economics is divided into micro and macroeconomics
 - **Macro**economics deals with the economic problem from society's point of view
 	- It is concerned with the performance of the whole economy
-- **Micro**economics deals withe ceonomics from an individual point of view - referring to a small perspective
+- **Micro**economics deals with economics from an individual point of view - referring to a small perspective

 #### Economic Models